foohyfooh/foohyfooh.github.io/_posts/2020-06-22-Pokemon-Series-5-Mono-Fire-Team.md

 ---
 <link rel="stylesheet" href="/assets/pokemon.css">

-In preparation for the upcoming Pokemon Sword and Shield Series 5 Ranked Battles, I made a mono fire team on [Pokemon Showdown](https://play.pokemonshowdown.com/).
+In preparation for the upcoming Pokémon Sword and Shield Series 5 Ranked Battles, I made a mono fire team on [Pokémon Showdown](https://play.pokemonshowdown.com/).
 My inspiration was that I wanted to use Alolan Marowak and Talonflame.

 The EV spreads of the team are just simple spreads of 252 in the key stats, the Arcanine spread came from [Nekkra](https://twitter.com/NekkraGaming)'s April 2020 International Challenge Team, and one modified version of a Torracat spread from [Victory Road](https://victoryroadvgc.com/).